 User Manual: The Micro includes a minimalist user manual.
 A more extensive manual is available online.

 Warranty: The Micro comes with a two-year warranty.
 My Pieps representative tells me that registering the Micro extends the warranty to five years, the Micro's warranty card states that registering extends the warranty to four years, and after I registered my Micro the app shows the total length of the warranty as three years.
 Despite the contradictions, I suspect the Micro's warranty is similar to the other Pieps products: a two-year warranty that extends to five years when registered.
+Remember that most warranties do not cover damage from battery leakage.

 Other: Starting with version 2.6, the Micro supports a mobile beacon park using the Pieps App and Pieps TrainingPads.